A data essay

 It's twenty lines.

-3. The eight-tool surface
+3. The fifteen-tool surface

 | Tool | What it returns |